We have all been in love.

 When you are together you are whole, complete, happy and content.
 When apart you are miserable and aching to be with him / her.

-Unfortunately, after the newness wears off and the hormones start to balance out you find that things become a little strained.
-Maybe the communication you once had starts to taper off a bit.
+Unfortunately, over time, after the newness wears off and the hormones start to balance out you find that things become a little strained.
+Maybe the frequent communication you once had starts to taper off a bit.
 Little things that never annoyed you before, start to irk you a bit.
 Sex doesn’t seem as exciting nor are you longing to rip his / her clothes off.
 You start spending less time together and your gut is screaming…something isn’t right.

 But still you proceed.

 One of you starts becoming distant….which causes the other to cling.
 Clinging naturally causes the other to run (and hide) and soon the clinger become a needy mess.
 The clinger start wondering what they did wrong.
 How did something soooo perfect change? and they need to fix it, NOW!
+The runner thinks the clinger is nuts, not accepting accountability for his piece in making her nuts.

 And so the cycle begins…